 Tree of Peace (Slovak: Strom pokoja, Russian: Дерево мира, German: Der Friedensbaum) is an international and global project that originated in Slovakia in the European Union.
 The project, created on the occasion of the 100th Anniversary of the end of World War I, was initiated by Slovak landscape architect Marek Sobola from Žilina.
-The main goal of the project is to promote a message of peace by planting a “Tree of Peace” on every continent within 4 years (2018 – 2022); because World War I lasted for 4 years, this project is also planned to last for 4 years.
-World War I also had an impact on Sobola’s family.
+The main goal of the project is to promote a message of peace by planting at least one Tree of Peace on every continent.
+The project was at the very begining associated with the World War I, which also had a great impact on Sobola’s family.
 His great-grandfather Ondrej Sobola (Andreas Szobola) died on the Russian battlefield in an unknown place.
-The story of the author’s family inspired him to memorialize the soldiers who died in WWI in unknown places and were laid to rest without their names or identities.
-There is probably no country in the world that does not have a war victim or an unknown soldier.
-The project is also a tribute to these people.
+The story of the author’s family inspired him to memorialize the soldiers who died in World War I in unknown places and were burried without their names or identities.
+There is probably no country in the world which does not have a war victim or an unknown soldier.
+In addition to the victims of wars, we are now increasingly facing various natural disasters, including epidemics, the number of victims of which can be counted to thousands maybe ten-thousands.
+The project is also a tribute to those people.